Hs2aH/Image-Encryption-with-AES-Block-Cipher-Modes-/README.md

 3. Update the input_image variable in the Python script to point to your image file.

-4. Run the script from your terminal:
+4. Run the script from your terminal

         python enc.py

 The script will automatically generate five new encrypted images in your directory: